muhammadmuhlas/hadoop-benchmarker/README.md

 - Each section in configuration file represents one test.
 - In each test, the first entry must be `tool: pe`
 - The last two options must be type of test and number of clients respectively. i.e. `randomWrite`, `randomRead` etc.

+## YCSB tests
+YCSB tests are supported.
+See the `ycsb_sample.cfg` file to create other test runs.